hugo1005/vizual/README.md

 # Vizual
-Web / CLI based debug tools for easy cleant statement based debugging in python.
+- A CLI and Web UI for making print statement based debugging makes it easy to manage large diagnostic outputs from complex dev systems.

+- A @decorator based syntax for vizual won't leave you hunting for that last print() you still can't seem to spot hiding in your code!

 ![Vizual](screenshot.png?raw=true "Powerful web based print statement debugging environment for python")